SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The general structure is *action + pollution*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The pollution terms and structure are mostly the same between the three phrases; the difference is the action terms, and how closely they are combined with these (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).
-In this phrase, the action terms consist of frameworks and specific phrases.
+In this phrase, the action terms consist of frameworks and specific phrases that indicate action.
+While these frameworks are not actions in themselves, we consider works mentioning them likely to be action-oriented.

 `limit pollution` was specified to avoid "pollution limits".
 * The OSPAR convention is the Convention for the protection of the marine environment of the North-East Atlantic, and covers the prevention and elimination of pollution.